elwazi/local_cloud_gen3/README.md

 Then the playbook should be run with the command: `ansible-playbook -i inventory site.yml`.
 This will connect to the nodes and finalise the configuration of services on the nodes.

+# Setting up the infrastructure on existing machines using Ansible
+The first method which starts off using packer and terraform is useful if you have access to OpenStack cloud infrastructure, however if you simply have access to some Ubuntu machines (or virtual machines) then you can use the ansible scripts to install the infrastucture.
+The main difficulty is configuring the inventory and variables files so that the ansible scripts know what to do where.

+## Setting up your inventory

+## Setting up your variables

+## Running the ansible scripts